Santi-I-Guess/Pamap/README.md

 symbols for edges.
 Each symbol is 1 uppercase or lowercase letter, allowing for 52 cross-trail edges.

-Single line comments can be marked starting with ";"

 For example: \
 \[  \
 &emsp;(0,0,0), (1,2,0), {A}(3,3,0), (5,5,0), {B}(6,8,0) \